Fixed penalty offences

 Fixed penalty appeals

-The penalties given at the side of the road cannot be reduced.
+The penalties given at the side of the road are non-negotiable.
 If a UK offender chooses not to pay the penalty, they have 21 days to request to have their case heard in court.
 Non UK drivers must pay the fixed penalty deposit at the roadside but the driver has the same right to have the case heard in court and if found ‘not guilty’, any deposit(s) would be refunded.

 You should contact the Fixed Penalty Office, Laganside Courts (details above), if you: